rheehot/rx-player/doc/api/videoThumbnailLoader.md

 (video segments).
 - Exploiting the Media Source Extension API to make it invisible to user.

+The tool will need the loaded manifest video adaptation to contain trickmode tracks.
+These kind of adaptation exists in MPEG-DASH and HLS, and contains lightweight video tracks, most of the time including one unique frame for each video segments.
+As video segments from trickmode tracks may be quicker to load and easier to decode, they are preferred over standard video tracks for creating thumbnails.

 ## How to use it ###############################################################